zilog73/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 names(dtWithActivityNames) <- sub("-Y"," (Y)",names(dtWithActivityNames))
 names(dtWithActivityNames) <- sub("-Z"," (Z)",names(dtWithActivityNames))

-#5.
+#Step 5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 #Apply colMeans on the data table, grouped by Activity_Name and Subject_Number
 dtGroupedWithAverage <- ddply(dtWithActivityNames, .(Activity_Name, Subject_Number), function(x) colMeans(x[, 1:66]))